Undermassive Hosts of $z = 4-6 $ AGN from JWST/NIRCam Image Decomposition with CONGRESS, FRESCO, and JADES: Results

 \subsection{AGN-Host Spectral Energy Distributions}

 Using our best-fit model obtained from GALFIT, we determine the AGN flux contribution by running MCMC.
 To estimate the host galaxy flux, we apply aperture photometry to the AGN-subtracted image.

-We then plot the spectral energy distribution (SED) of all targets.
-For our targets we find that for the shorter wavelengths the flux can be dominated either by the extended emission or by the point source.
-However, we find that for F356W and F444W, over $\sim$50\% and over $\sim$70\% of light comes from point source in F356W and F444W.
+We then plot the spectral energy distribution (SED) of all sources.
+For our sources, we find that for the shorter wavelengths the flux can be dominated either by the extended emission or by the point source.
+However, we find that for F356W and F444W, over $\sim$50\% and over $\sim$70\% of the light comes from the point source in F356W and F444W.

+Figure~\ref{fig:GN1014406_2D_decomp} (the bottom panel) shows the multi-band SED of GN1014406 as an example.
+The flux associated with the extended emission remains flat in $f_{\nu}$ across the NIRCam bands, although individual bands may be modestly enhanced by emission lines.
+The point-source component shows a nearly flat SED in the rest-frame UV and a red slope at LW in the rest-frame optical.
+In the LW bands, the total flux is dominated by the point-source contribution.